Negan: Season 9

 18 months later, Rick goes down a basement to talk to an imprisoned Negan, telling him about how everything has changed since the war ended, and how the communities are working together on fixing a bridge, which will be the link to their future.
 Negan warns him that the peace between the communities will not last, and that he will not be locked up forever.

 When Michonne visits Negan to get him to end a hunger strike, he tells her about his late wife, Lucille, and says he is thankful that she is not alive to see him in his current state.
 She finally gets him to eat, and as she leaves he asks to see his bat.
 Michonne tells him they do not have it anymore, and leaves smiling as he bashes his head against the wall in anguish.
 Maggie arrives in Alexandria and arranges to see Negan in his cell, intent on killing him.
 Negan taunts Maggie about killing Glenn, but then bursts into tears and begs her to put him out of his misery so he can be reunited with his wife.
 She tells him to get back to his cell, because he is already "worse than dead".

 Six years later, Negan remains a prisoner in Alexandria, but has apparently accepted his fate, and has even struck up a friendship with Judith Grimes (Cailey Fleming), Rick's young daughter.
-Negan helps Judith with her homework and tells her a story from his childhood where he tried to take in stray dogs only for it to go badly for him when she asks for advice with dealing with Magna's group.
+Negan helps Judith with her homework and, when she asks for advice regarding Magna's group, tells her a story from his childhood where he tried to take in stray dogs only for it to go badly.
 Negan also receives weekly visits from Gabriel, who tries to help Negan become a better person.
 Negan responds by taunting Gabriel about his new relationship with Rosita, but Gabriel reveals that Rosita is at the Hilltop, hurt, and he cannot go to her because he has to look after Negan.
-Chastened, Negan makes an apparently sincere apology for his behavior, a first for him.
+Chastened, Negan makes an apparently sincere apology for his behavior.